uofa-cmput404/404f23project-who-will/README.md

 - [x] As a server admin, I want to be able add, modify, and remove authors.

-- [ ] As a server admin, I want to OPTIONALLY be able allow users to sign up but require my OK to finally be on my server	[Not really]
+- [ ] As a server admin, I want to OPTIONALLY be able allow users to sign up but require my OK to finally be on my server

 - [x] As a server admin, I don’t want to do heavy setup to get the posts of my author’s friends.